 It is because of my own difference, autism, which does not mean anything more than that my way of thinking is different than those who are regular human-beings.

-If I would look to myself, I am currently diagnosed with the standard/main form of Autism, Classical Autism, yet with the more recognized feature when it comes to Asperger’s syndrome, a high IQ.(MENSA tested: Top 0,1%)
+If I would look to myself, I am currently diagnosed with the standard/main form of Autism, Classical Autism, yet with the more recognized feature when it comes to Asperger’s syndrome, a high IQ.(Mensa tested: Top 0,1%)

-Still, I am not someone with Asperger’s syndrome, and that is for the same reason the diagnosis of Autism exists, but also why the forms of Autism should not be named the same…(I hate DMS-5)
+Still, I am not someone with Asperger’s syndrome, and that is for the same reason the diagnosis of Autism exists, but also why the forms of Autism should not be named the same…(I hate DSM-5)

 Yes, the reason is that the way of thinking is different, even when it comes to just the differences between the forms of Autism.

-It is something that is not known to many, and is not helped by the fact those active at psychology and psychiatry make the explanation to the outside world far too extensive and complicated, yet, neither by those who are active at the subject of Autism awareness being mostly the family of those with Autism, rather then the person himself or herself.
+It is something that is not known to many, and is not helped by the fact those active at psychology and psychiatry make the explanation to the outside world far too extensive and complicated, yet, neither by those who are active on the subject of Autism awareness being mostly the family of those with Autism, rather then the person himself or herself.

-As how do most know those with Autism?
+How do most know those with Autism?

-Well, in rather easy way of saying, as people who are socially challenged, have emotional problems and live inside their own little world.
+Well, in a rather easy way of saying, as people who are socially challenged, have emotional problems and live inside their own little world.